 - Community resource providers

 Selected applicants must be able to participate in an online training and review grant proposals through a web-based system.
-Applicants will work individually to read each assigned proposal and create detailed, objective, constructive, and well-written comments on approximately 10 proposals based on the criteria established in the RFP.
-These comments will be submitted to the DOE prior to participating in the scheduled consensus scoring sessions.
-It is anticipated that peer reviewers will have a three week window in which to complete their individual review of assigned proposals.
-Following the individual review of proposals, each successful applicant will be required to participate in a series of two online/virtual consensus scoring sessions hosted by the DOE.
+Applicants will work individually to read each assigned proposal and create detailed, objective, constructive, and well-written comments on approximately 8 proposals based on the criteria established in the RFP.
+These comments will be submitted to the Department prior to participating in the scheduled consensus scoring sessions.
+It is anticipated that peer reviewers will have a three (3) week window in which to complete their individual review of assigned proposals.
+Following the individual review of proposals, each successful applicant will be required to participate in a series of two (2) online/virtual consensus scoring sessions hosted by the Department.
 It is during these consensus scoring sessions that the peer review team will score each application.

 Selected applicants must complete the following tasks during the following date(s):